Federated Credential Management API

 2. Let metadata be the result of running fetch the client metadata with config, provider, and globalObject.

-6. If the user does not grant permission, return false.
+4. If the user does not grant permission, return false.

-9. Return true.
+6. Return true.

 1. Let clientMetadataUrl be the result of computing the manifest URL given provider, config["client_metadata_endpoint"], and globalObject.

-2. If clientMetadataUrl is failure, return null.
+2. If clientMetadataUrl is failure, return failure.

 3. Let request be a new request as follows: